What Is CCPA? California Privacy Laws and How They Protect Consumers

 The CCPA is based on protecting consumers’ personal information.
 It defines personal information as information that “identifies, relates to, describes, is reasonably capable of being associated with, or could reasonably be linked, directly or indirectly, with a particular consumer or household.”[3]

-To ensure CPRA and CCPA compliance, businesses must understand the consumer data that is collected.
-It is also critical for a business to understand its privacy and cookie policies to ensure that both meet the standards necessary.
+To ensure compliance with the CPRA and CCPA, businesses must understand the types of consumer data they collect.
+It is also crucial for a business to understand its privacy and cookie policies to ensure that both meet the necessary standards.

 Finally, a business should outline processes to respond to consumer demands for information and a plan in case of a data breach.